 Students have 2 semesters to pass each level.
 Any student who fails level 1 has one more semester to pass it.
 They may have two semesters to pass level 2, and another two semesters to complete level 3.
 It is possible to complete the 3 levels in three consecutive semesters, but it is also possible to spend up to six semesters achieving the level of proficiency necessary to succeed in undergraduate or graduate classes.
 It is also possible to complete level 1 and show enough improvement to be admitted into regular classes.

 What Is The Cost Of The ESL Program?

 Each ESL course is $2,014.
 How many ESL courses you are required to take will be determined upon placement after testing.
 However, the most you can possibly pay in any one semester for the program is $10,070.

 What Happens If I Arrive Late To Campus?

 International students must arrive by the last day to add classes (as stated in the Academic Bulletin).
 Students who are able to be tested for English proficiency prior to the last day to add classes may enroll in regular classes (if so placed according to the Proficiency Placement Grid).
-Students who do not arrive in time to be tested before the last day to add classes will automatically be placed in ELAC courses.
+Students who do not arrive in time to be tested before the last day to add classes will automatically be placed in ESL courses.
 Any student arriving after the last day to add a class will be asked to return home and defer his/her enrollment.